Application advice for students

-You don’t have to be a biologist to work on InterMine related projects - many of the full time developers on the team didn’t come from a biology background - but biological knowledge is an advantage.
+You don’t have to be a biologist to work on InterMine related projects - many of the full time developers on the team didn’t come from a biology background.

 Browse through our GitHub repos to see more of our projects: https://github.com/intermine

 If you’re interested in applying for one of our projects, drop an email to the people named in the project description to introduce yourself, and explain which of the project(s) you’re interested in and how you think you can contribute.

 We’re open to project proposals that aren’t on this list.
 If you think you might have an idea that utilises the InterMine APIs, data, or codebase in some way, contact us to discuss it.

 We expect to receive, as we did last year, lots of high quality applications.
 So please do give your application some thought!

 - A clear understanding of the problem we need solved.

 - A clear plan of action.
 What are you going to actually do?